parrot-tts/Parrot-TTS/README.md

 # Parrot-TTS

 Parrot-TTS is a text-to-speech (TTS) system that utilizes a Transformer based sequence-to-sequence model to map character tokens to HuBERT quantized units and a modified HiFi-GAN vocoder for speech synthesis.
 This repository is an official impplementation of our EACL 2024 paper available at https://aclanthology.org/2024.findings-eacl.6/.
 This repository provides instructions for installation, demo execution, and training the TTS model on your own data.
+We have uploaded a few files generated with our model (trained with no transliteration for non-English characters) and are available at https://drive.google.com/file/d/1b4uoeRv106J-4NvzVnotfBiAuFz049_q/view?usp=sharing

 ## Libraries Installation